Why this new law should matter to you

 The Private Rented Sector Ombudsman:

 All landlords are required to join this new scheme, designed to handle disputes quickly and fairly.
-Failure to join can lead to civil fines.
+Failure to join can result in civil fines.

 The Private Rented Sector Database: